 (1995, p.
 30f.)
 Stevens (1989) states that “The scope of the supply chain begins with the source of supply and ends at the point of consumption” (p.
 3).

-The approach adopted by Ellram and Cooper, which states that SCM describes the linking of value-added processes, has gained wide acceptance (Wildemann 2010).
+The approach adopted by Ellram and Cooper, which states that SCM describes the linking of value-adding processes, has gained wide acceptance (Wildemann 2010).
 In Germany, the first production companies began to implement Supply Chain Management in the early 1990s.

-In recent years, the increasing focus of scientific investigations on SCM and the fact that numerous surveys, analyses, and research studies have been and are being, carried out, demonstrates the increasing importance of SCM Today, Supply Chain Management is an important concept of practical business administration.
+In recent years, the number of surveys, analyses, and academic publications focused on SCM has risen significantly which demonstrates the increasing importance of SCM..Today, Supply Chain Management is an important concept of practical business administration.

 What Does Supply Chain Management Mean?

-Supply Chain Management means that integrated logistical chains (the flow of money, information, and material) are developed, managed, controlled, and monitored across the entire value-added process.
+Supply Chain Management means that integrated logistical chains (the flow of money, information, and material) are developed, managed, controlled, and monitored across the entire value-creation process.
 This extends from the extraction of raw material and production activities to the various refinement stages and delivery to the end consumer.
-For this reason, Supply Chain Management is also referred to as the theory of added value.
+For this reason, Supply Chain Management is also referred to as the theory of value chains or value chain management.

-Supply Chain Management means that processes are configured across a multi-level logistics network which ensures that end customers or points of sale are optimally supplied with goods, products, or services.
+Supply Chain Management means that processes are configured across a multi-tier logistics network which ensures that end customers or points of sale are optimally supplied with goods, products, or services.
 In addition to physical supply, Supply Chain Management also ensures the integration of management processes for the related flow of money and information.

 A regular exchange of (planned) data between all participants in the process chain ensures that the procurement, production, and sales plans generated within the different process stages are coordinated on an ongoing basis.
-This allows any problems to be assigned immediately and enables the introduction of appropriate countermeasures (see the following figure).
+This allows any problems to be tracked down immediately and enables the introduction of appropriate countermeasures (see the following figure).